Shankarashram II: Shri Gurumath, Mallāpur

 Under Swami Shankarāshram II, a new matha ('Monastery') was established in the hamlet of Kumta near Mallapur.
 This place is a small valley tucked away amidst lots of greenery.
 It was named Shri Gurumath.
 Swamiji started residing there after the construction was over.

-Everyday Swamiji would go for a walk in the mornings to Hoovinhittal a place near the Chandāvar village.
-There he would meditate for long hours in a garden that was full of Jasmine flowers.
+Every day Swamiji would go for a walk in the mornings to Hoovinhittal a place near the Chandāvar village.
+There he would meditate for long hours in a garden that was full of jasmine flowers.
 Devotees would wait on the road-side for his darshan and blessings.
 Swamiji would randomly point to a devotee, who would then offer Swamiji bhiksha.
 Swamiji preferred simple porridge and some payasa (sweet rice pudding).
 The samādhi (shrine) of Swami Shankarāshram II is located in the premises of the Guru Matha.

 Swamiji would constantly hold satsangs ("gatherings for discussions of the scriptures") at the Chitrapur Matha.
 Devotees would "flock to listen to the discourses filled with wisdom".
 Swamiji would educate all the people about the essence of the Indian scriptures.